czbiohub-sf/automated-protein-purifier/README.md

 # ProteinPurifier

 ## Introduction
 This repository contains the Python application and custom **czpurifier** package that have been designed for automated protein purification by the CZ Biohub - SF Bioengineering team.
 All utilities support Python 3.7.
-Note that newer versions of Python are not compatible.

 *This is a public snapshot of the automated protein purification repo as described in our 2023 preprint **PREPRINT LINK**.*